-Before configuring your router, please see the procedure below for instructions on connecting the cnPilot Home Router in your network.
+Before configuring the router, refer the following procedure for instructions on connecting the cnPilot Home Router into the network.

-In order to ensure that the equipment is operated in accordance with applicable regulations, it is the responsibility of the operator of the device to ensure that the most recent Firmware updates are applied.
-Download the latest Firmware and install it in the device before deploying the cnPilot device.
-Instructions for installing Firmware are provided in the latest Firmware updates and are available on our support site: https://support.cambiumnetworks.com.
+Ensure that the equipment is operated in accordance with the applicable regulations.
+It is operator's responsibility to ensure that the latest Firmware updates are applied.
+Download the latest Firmware and install it in the device before deploying the cnPilot Home Router.
+The latest Firmware is available on Cambium Networks Support Site and the instructions for installing the Firmware are provided in the Firmware upgrade section.